zenustech/zeno/BUILD.md

 sudo apt-get install libqt5svg5*
 ```

-> We haven't tested Zeno on WSL (they doesn't have X11 by default), but please give feedback if you meet trouble there, we'd happy to help you resolve :)
+> Note: We recommend to use Ubuntu 20.04 (or above) if possible.
+Ubuntu 18.04 users may need to install Qt 5.14.x from the official installer manually.

 ### Arch Linux

+Arch Linux is @archibate's recommended environment, as it always provide latest packages.

 ```bash
 sudo pacman -S git cmake make g++ sudo pacman -S qt5-base
 ```

+### WSL

+We haven't tested Zeno 2.0 on WSL (they doesn't have X11 by default).
+But please give feedback if you meet trouble there, we'd happy to help you resolve :) Related video: https://www.bilibili.com/video/BV1u44y1N78v

 ### Mac OS X